 As I explained in the “no affiliate links in here” post, money to me is a tool, not an end, and I treat it as such.
 All this to say that I spent top dollar (euro actually) to have the bed “hardware” in place.
-Just my pillow is a Tempur priced at 140 euro, and the reason I mention this to you is not to show off that I can spend this amount of money on a pillow, it’s to show off my dedication to live a life of quality.
+Just my pillow is a Tempur priced at 140 euro, and the reason I mention this is not to show off that I can effortlessly spend this amount of money on a pillow, rather it’s to show off my dedication to live a life of quality.
 A few colleagues of mine, who as we saw in the other post are paid as much as me or even more, they just go for cheap stuff since to them money is an end, and they live miserably as a result.
-They are miserable not because they buy cheap stuff, not everyone can pay top dollar for things, they are miserable because it’s their negative outlook of life making them behave like that, counting the pennies it’s a reaction, not a cause, since they could easily spend as much as I do.
-And it shows clearly in both their attitude and vibe that they are counting the pennies as a hobby, and not because of a necessity.
-Actually, also my brother has fallen into this behaviour as of recently, and I’ve not understood yet what to do about it.
+They are miserable not because they buy cheap stuff – not everyone can pay top dollar for things – they are miserable because it’s their negative outlook of life making them behave like that: counting the pennies is their reaction to the miserable mindset they have, not the cause of it, since they could easily spend as much as I do.
+And the fact that their they are counting the pennies as a hobby rather than out of necessity, this fact clearly shows by the way they talk and rationalise things when discussing topics related to money.
+Actually, my brother also has fallen into this behaviour as of recently, and I’ve not yet understood what to do about it.
 Don’t be like them please: spend as much as you can afford on things which have a direct impact on the quality of your life, like the mattress, the slatted bed base, and the pillow.
 Life will smile much more at you as a result.

 Having a completely dark room is also essential, and I remember in my UK stint I was putting paperboard on the windows to darken the room as much as possible.
 Then I bought some “light-blocking” curtains, which were definitely better, but still.
-Back in mainland Europe I’m glad to have windows with roller shutters, I sleep like a baby now :)
+Back in mainland Europe now, I’m glad to have windows with roller shutters, and I sleep like a baby these days :)

 And now for the blue light coming from your smartphone, tablet, and desktop.
-If you are exposed to blue light before going to bed, this will have serious negative consequences on the quality of your sleep, and what happened to me this week is just a testimony of that.
+If you are exposed to blue light before going to bed, this will have serious negative consequences on the quality of your sleep, and what happened to me this week is just a proof of that.
 Feel free to do some research on the topic to get some precise facts, here we remain on the actionable side of things.
-I already had a specific app on my phone, and until this morning I was using the manufacture’s dark night mode on my iMac.
-Back in the day, as soon as I bought this desktop, I set the High Sierra dark night mode to be on at all times, since this 5K screen is just that aggressive on my eyes (gorgeous though).
-I was using the dark mode just make the screen warmer and reduce blue light, and in fairness to Apple, it was a big improvement already compared to the unfiltered mode (that one is better for colour quality, if your eyes are not as sensitive as mine) (by the way, I know Mojave an evolved dark mode with a darker coulour-scheme, but I don’t like all that grey, I’m just interested in a less aggressive version of the “day mode”).
+I already had a specific app on my phone, and until this morning I was using the manufacture’s Night Shift on my iMac.
+Back then when I bought this iMac, I immediately set the Night Shift to be on at all times, since this 5K screen is just that aggressive on my eyes (gorgeous though).
+I was using the Night Shift just make the screen warmer and reduce blue light, since there wasn’t a “proper” Dark Mode back then, and in fairness to Apple, that was a big improvement compared to the unfiltered mode already.

 Then this morning, after still another night of terrible sleep quality, I woke up and I installed f.lux, and now my set-up is: